 3. Think Twice Before You Buy

 Once your home is decluttered, you’ll want to keep it that way.
-However, if you shop on impulse rather than plan your purchases, it won’t be long until your closets overflow with clutter again.
+However, if you shop impulsively rather than plan your purchases, it won’t be long until your closets overflow with clutter again.
 To stop accumulating stuff only to throw it out, avoid impulse shopping and maintain your eco-conscious lifestyle by buying quality items designed to last.
-For example, LED light bulbs are more expensive than CFL bulbs, but they last for years.
+For example, LED light bulbs are more expensive than CFL bulbs but last for years.
 That means cost savings and less trash headed for the landfill in the long term.
 Lifehacker names other products you should spend more on to buy quality.

 4. Take Collections Digital

-Your photo albums, record collections, and books hold a special place in your heart.
-Unfortunately, they also take up a lot of space in your home and require natural resources to produce.
+Your photo albums, record collections, and books are in your heart.
+Unfortunately, they also occupy much space in your home and require natural production resources.
 For a conservation-minded approach, opt for digital versions instead.
 E-books, digital photos, and music files need fewer resources to create and store than their physical counterparts.
-Scan your existing photo collections; while it doesn’t eliminate the waste of printed photographs, digitizing photos ensures your memories are preserved for years to come.
+Scan your existing photo collections; while it doesn’t eliminate the waste of printed photographs, digitizing photos ensures your memories are preserved for years.

 The choices you make at home don’t just affect your family.
 When you mindlessly throw things away or buy cheap products that only last a season before they break, you’re harming the environment, too.
 Thankfully, there’s a better way.
 Follow these rules as you declutter and clean your home for a clean home without a dirty ecological footprint.

-If you are looking for high-quality green cleaning supplies, check them out here!
+If you want high-quality green cleaning supplies, check them out here!